-- Sugar and Ice Personality: Though she lightens up as the series progresses.
+- Sugar-and-Ice Personality: Though she lightens up as the series progresses.

 - The Computer Is a Cheating Bastard: Did you know she has a third beast drive?
-The game's manual and the Official Guide doesn't tell you about it, but you'll be aware of it after the AI's used it on you a half dozen times, or so.
+The game's manual and the Official Guide don't tell you about it, but you'll be aware of it after the AI's used it on you a half dozen times, or so.

 - Tomboyish Name: Shina.